rsocket/rsocket-js/docs/02-client-api.md

 ### requestResponse() (method)

-Send data/metadata to the server, returning a single response.
+This method sends data/metadata to the server, which returns a single response.
 The data is sent lazily when the returned `Single` is subscribed to.

 ```javascript